 - Strain the broth and remove the excess fat.
 You can spoon off the fat, refrigerate the broth until the fat solidifies, or use a fat separator.

 - To serve, place some rice in a serving bowl, add chicken pieces, and then ladle the hot broth on top.
-Typically, chopped scallions, salt and pepper are served separately so each person can season to taste.
+Typically, chopped scallions, salt and pepper, and optional spicy sauce are served separately so each person can season to taste.
 Serve piping hot with kimchi.

 This dak gomtang recipe was originally posted in August 2011.
 I’ve updated it here with new photos, more information and minor changes to the recipe.